UBC-MDS/ds-toolbox/chapters/en/slides/module3/module3_05.md

 Click the blue “OK” button to initiate the push.
 JupyterLab will remember your password so you don't need to enter it each time.

+If everything went well, you will read a message on the screen informing you that the push was successful.

 ---

 ## Pushing the commits to GitHub (Jupyter Lab IDE)